akihikodaki/dts/test_plans/ice_fdir_test_plan.rst

 1. create filter rules::

-    flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions rss queues 2 3 end / end
+    flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions rss queues 2 3 end / mark / end

-2. send matched packets, check the packets are distributed to queue 2 or 3 without without FDIR matched ID. send unmatched packets, check the packets are distributed by RSS without FDIR matched ID.
+2. send matched packets, check the packets are distributed to queue 2 or 3 without with FDIR matched ID. send unmatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.